JackEverson/BirdEyeD/README.md

 `flask run -h <ip_address>`

 You can then type the ip address of the device into a browser on any machine that is attached to the local network.
-The default username is "sushi" and the default password is "birdeyed"
+The default username is "sushi" and the default password is "birdeyed".

 ## Setup and requirements
 After a fresh install it is good to make sure everything is up to date by running the command: